Roadworks Round-up: Where you may face delays in the Hartlepool area on Wednesday

 Wooler Road: Road closure for Puffin crossing installation, from April 3 for four weeks.

-A19 Northbound A1290 Downhill Lane to A1231 Hylton Grange: Northbound carriage closure for carriageway resurfacing, April 22 to May 4, 8pm-6am.
+A19 Northbound A1290 Downhill Lane to A1231 Hylton Grange: Northbound carriage closure for carriageway resurfacing, April 22 to May 4, 8pm to 6am.

 Front Street/Local Avenue, Sherburn Hill: Two and three-way lights for water mains replacement, to June 13.